geomagpy/IMBOT/README.md

 ### 2.5.
 Data quality

 The final task of a data review process concerns data quality.
-Overall, a unique measure of data quality is not easy to access in geomagnetic data as many typically used parameters like noise level, signal amplitudes are strongly dependent on latitude, background geology, vicinity to oceans and so on.
+Overall, a unique measure of data quality is not easy to obtain in geomagnetic data as many typically used parameters like noise level, signal amplitudes are strongly dependent on latitude, background geology, vicinity to oceans and so on.
 Nevertheless, the data should be free of anthropogenic disturbances.
 Nearby magnetic disturbances are typically investigated by analysis of sensor differences of two sensors, often provided as delta F between a continuous vectorial F and continuous scalar F sensor.
 Frequency